basarat/typescript-book/docs/async-await.md

 ### Generated JavaScript

-You don't have to understand this, but its fairly simple if you've [read up on generators][generators].
+You don't have to understand this, but it's fairly simple if you've [read up on generators][generators].
 The function `foo` can be simply wrapped up as follows:

 ```ts
 const foo = wrapToReturnPromise(function* () {